puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/uniconfig-clustering/index.md

     "password": "unipass",
     // initial size of the connection pool (pre-initialized connections) "initialDbPoolSize": 5,
+    // maximum size of connections for internal usage "maxInternalDbConnections" : 2,
-    // maximum size of the connection pool, before creation of next connections are blocked "maxDbPoolSize": 20,
+    // maximum size of the connection pool, before creation of next connections are blocked
+    // It includes 'maxInternalDbConnections'.
+Subtraction of 'maxInternalDbConnections' from 'maxDbPoolSize'
+    // is maximum of open user transactions "maxDbPoolSize": 20,
     // maximum number of idle connections before next idle connections are cleaned "maxIdleConnections": 5,